Skip to content

 Centum\Forms\Field implements Centum\Interfaces\Forms\FieldInterface.

 Now we need to add some filters and validators to these fields.
-Obviously, neither of these fields should be empty and the email field should contain a valid email address:
+The email field should not be empty and it should contain a valid email address:

 use Centum\Filter\String\Trim;